Understanding Tenant Eviction in Belgium (2025)

 Can a tenant stop an eviction once the court judgment is issued?

 Once a final eviction judgment is issued, the tenant's options are limited but not eliminated.
-The tenant can appeal the decision within the legal timeframe (typically 30 days), which temporarily suspends enforcement while the appeal is pending.
+The tenant can appeal the decision within 30 days, which temporarily suspends enforcement while the appeal is pending.
 However, if all appeals are exhausted and the judgment becomes final, the tenant cannot prevent the eviction itself, though they may negotiate with the landlord for a voluntary exit agreement or extended timeline.
 After the bailiff issues an execution notice, the tenant generally has a final opportunity to vacate voluntarily before forced removal occurs.
+Additionally, if eviction is ordered during winter months (November 1st to March 31st), enforcement may be suspended if the tenant has no alternative housing.

 Quand consulter un avocat ?